Charlotte5849/Charlotte2022/README.md

 basic "for loop" practices

 ## Ex6
-Output of Ex6 is a Christmas tree.
+Output of Ex6 is a Christmas tree like this.

 ## input.txt
 It's a question pool of GuessMywordsGame_v1.py and GuessMywordsGame_v2.py